Hong Kong is a bustling city with never ending options of things to do, foods to try, and culture to experience.

 There are Buddhist and Taoist temples tucked all over the city that definitely deserve visits.
 Respect locals when you enter by observing quietly and don’t take pictures of the statues directly, but other than that, feel free to go in and snap away.

 There are all kinds of hiking opportunities for the outdoorsy.
-Hong Kong Island itself boasts several, but on Kowloon side or a multitude of other islands you can find trails ready to lead you to jaw-dropping views.
+Hong Kong Island itself boasts several, but on the Kowloon side or a multitude of other islands you can find trails ready to lead you to jaw-dropping views.

 Hong Kong also has sports galore.
 Rugby, football, handball, hockey, tennis, surfing, paddle boarding, dragon boating, rowing, and many others, Hong Kong surely has something for every sports lover.